 Many pregnant moms become distressed when they find out baby is transverse or breech; often with just weeks left before their estimated due date (EDD).
 This puts a spin on things because if baby doesn’t turn ‘in time’ a care provider will often recommend that the woman have a cesarean birth.

-When I was 9 years old I saw my brother born at home.
-He was breech.
-My mom was 38 years old and close to 3 weeks overdue.
-After a long labor, he was born vaginally and though my mom tore a bit she was fine.
-I can still hear the sounds she made during labor.
-The three midwives attending appeared to be relaxed … one was doing a puzzle with my brothers and sisters in the living room; one was reading on the couch; and one was with my mom.
-I don’t remember anyone being scared, just that a baby was being born and that was hard work.
+When I was 9, my brother was born at home …. breech.
+My mom was 38 yrs old and he was 3 weeks overdue.
+After a long labor, he was born and though my mom tore a bit she was fine.
+I still hear the sounds she made and the 3 midwives attending appeared relaxed … one doing a puzzle with my brothers and sisters in the living room; one reading a book on the couch; and one with my mom.
+I don’t remember anyone scared, only that a baby was being born.

-I am older now and have had babies myself; both born vaginally.
-I know times have changed and many doctors (and midwives) are no longer trained to deliver a baby who is not in a ‘normal’ head-down position.
-I know bad things can happen.
-As a certified Placenta Encapsulationist, I hear lots of birth stories.
-I hear of many moms being told that they need a c-section because of baby’s position.
-This makes me sad for I know how words at such a vulnerable and emotionally heightened time can influence our strength and fortitude as women.
-I also know that at the end of the day, a baby can be born in a variety of ways and that a mother will become a mother.
-All said, I continue to have faith in the birthing process, in competent attendants, and in a women’s willingness to give vaginal birth a go.
+I am older now and have babies; both born vaginally.
+I know times change and not as many doctors/midwives are trained to deliver a baby not in a ‘normal’ head-down position.
+I know bad things happen.
+As a Placenta Encapsulationist, I hear from moms told they need a c-section because of baby’s position.
+This makes me sad for I know how words at a vulnerable, emotionally heightened time can influence our strength and fortitude.
+I also know at the end of the day, a baby can be born in ten different ways and a mother will become a mom.
+I have faith in birth, in competent attendants, and a women’s willingness to give vaginal birth a go.